HockmaAI/PowerlineUnet/README.md

 - Trained on 32,000,000 parameters

 ## Sample Data
 To get you started, the data/inference/in directory includes sample images.
 Simply place your own images in this directory to run the model.
 For academic or research purposes, the full training dataset of over 2,000 images is available upon request.

 ## Author:
 - GitHub: hockmaAI
 - Email: hockma1985@gmail.com

-Want to contribute?
-Great!
-Let me know how you would like to improve the product
+Contributions are welcome!
+If you have ideas for improving the model, adding features, or enhancing the documentation, please feel free to open an issue or submit a pull request.

 ## License: